ibm-cloud-docs/event-notifications/getting-started.md

 Based on your business requirements, decide on a pricing plan.
 Currently, the following plans are available: Lite, and Standard.

-* `Lite`: This plan gives you unlimited ingested events, 10 topics, 2 filters per topic, 5 destinations, 20 outbound emails, 20 outbound SMSes, 20 outbound webhooks, and 1000 notifications per push destination.
+- `Lite`: This plan gives you unlimited ingested events, 10 topics, 2 filters per topic, 5 destinations, 20 outbound emails, 20 outbound SMSes, 20 outbound webhooks, and 1000 notifications per push destination.
 Ten subscriptions are allowed, and a subscription can have a maximum of three email recipients.

-* `Standard`: You are charged for ingested events and for outbound digital messages.
+- `Standard`: You are charged for ingested events and for outbound digital messages.
 An ingested event is one that is received and filtered.
 If a source is connected but no filters are defined for it (that is, the source is not associated with any topic), the incoming events are dropped, and you are not charged.
 Outbound digital messages come in various types, and each type is priced separately.

+   You can use **Pre-production destination**, as low-cost push destination, for your development and test environments.
+This feature is only available for `Standard` pricing plan.
+   {: note}

 ## Choose an event source
 {: #en-decide-event-source}